 Google Maps is an essential app for drone photographers who like to plan their photography trips down to the last detail.

 It’s probably one of the best apps to find locations that have the potential for awesome drone landscape photos and figuring out how to get there, of course.
 You can spend hours scouring Google Maps and saving locations that catch your eye to later capture stunning aerial stills with your drone.
+One of the best apps for drones.

 Besides, it helps you to find the best places to launch from and is a great tool for measuring distances.